 This list is necessarily not comprehensive but is updated whenever we get new information.
-Only institutions in the Washington, D.C. area are included.
-Last revised April 27, 2010.
+Only institutions in the Washington, DC area are included.

 The nonprofit group Action without Borders maintains a website, Idealist.org, "where people and organizations can exchange resources and ideas, locate opportunities and supporters, and take steps toward building a world where all people can lead free and dignified lives."
 There are many opportunities shown for internships and jobs.

-GW has a contractual relationship with the following organizations.
-Students can easily get Anthropology credit by registering either for Anth 3995 (old 195) or Anth 6230 (old 236).
+GW has a contractual relationship with the three organizations below.
+Students can easily get Anthropology credit by registering either for Anth 3995 or Anth 6230.
 (For more information on the process, click here).
 Arrangements can sometimes be made to get for-credit internships at other institutions.